 Q. What role do my parents play in the process?

 If you are 18 years or older you are legally recognized as an adult.
 You will be responsible for your own accommodation requests and disability related decisions.
 However, parents are a wonderful source of support and students are encouraged to have open communications with their parents or other significant family members.

-Q. Where is Student Disability Services located?
+Q. Where is Student Accessibility and Support Services located?

-Disability Services is located in the Maytum Center for Student Success which is on the main floor of Pelletier library.
+Student Accessibility and Support Services is located in the Maytum Center for Student Success which is on the main floor of Pelletier library.